Indicator 17: Educational Attainment

 How Does Massachusetts Perform?

-Massachusetts continues to be the ‘best in class’ when it comes to the percentage of adults with a bachelor’s degree or higher (47.3%) when compared to the LTS average (37.0%) or that of the U.S. (34.2%) during the 2014-2016 timeframe.
-Massachusetts remains competitive among the LTS in workforce educational attainment with 67.5% of its working age population having achieved at least some college (3rd in the LTS) and is virtually tied with 2nd and 4th ranked New Hampshire and Connecticut.
+Massachusetts continues to be the ‘best in class’ when it comes to the percentage of adults with a bachelor’s degree or higher (48.7%) when compared to the LTS (35.3%) or that of the U.S. overall (38.4%) during the 2015-2017 timeframe.
+Massachusetts remains competitive among the LTS in workforce educational attainment, with 68.7% of its working age population having completed at least some college, 2nd in the LTS behind Minnesota but just a percentage point ahead of 3rd place New Hampshire.
 Minnesota leads in overall college attainment, due largely to its strong performance with students having less than a four-year degree.
-One possible explanation for this is the continued strength of Advanced Manufacturing in the Midwest, as many of these jobs require post-secondary credentials, but not a full bachelor’s degree.
-Midwest peer Wisconsin posts similarly strong percentages with such students.